-FMX BGC's combined U.S. Treasury and Futures electronic marketplace interests in Cantor in connection with the 2008 separation and merger of Cantor's BGC division with eSpeed, Inc. (provided that members of the Cantor group and Howard W. Lutnick (including any entity directly or indirectly controlled by Mr. Lutnick or any trust with respect to which he is a grantor, trustee or beneficiary) are not founding partners) and became limited partners of
+FMX BGC's combined U.S. Treasury and Futures electronic marketplace connection with the 2008 separation and merger of Cantor's BGC division with eSpeed, Inc. (provided that members of the Cantor group and Howard W. Lutnick (including any entity directly or indirectly controlled by Mr. Lutnick or any trust with respect to which he is a grantor, trustee or beneficiary) are not founding partners) and became limited partners of Newmark Holdings in the Separation

-Founding Partners Individuals who became limited partners of BGC Holdings in the mandatory redemption of
+Founding Partners Individuals who became limited partners of BGC Holdings in the mandatory redemption of interests in Cantor in termination of employment